fkhademi/flightschool-docs/docs/chapter-2/overview.md

 ### Expected Results
 After enabling Connected Transit, the spoke to spoke communication tests should now be successful and spoke routes should be propagated.

-## Lab 1.4 - Exploring the Aviatrix Gateways
+## Lab 2.6 - Set Up the Multi-Cloud Transit Peering
 ### Description
 As you can see from the lab diagram, there are already some Aviatrix gateways deployed.
 Let’s see where we can find them in the controller.
 ### Validate